Groups, Orders, and Dynamics: Almost-Periodicity

 \vsp

-\begin{thm} \textit{All actions of finitely-generated groups by orientation-preserving homeomorphisms of the real line are topologically conjugate to almost-periodic actions.
-Moreover, if the original action has no fixed point, then there is such a conjugate that does not almost have fixed points.} \end{thm}
+\begin{thm} \textit{Every action of a finitely-generated group by orientation-preserving homeomorphisms of the real line is topologically conjugate to an almost-periodic action.
+Moreover, if the original action has no global fixed point, then there is such a conjugate that does not almost have fixed points.} \end{thm}

 \vsp

 To prove this result, let $\Gamma$ be a finitely-generated group provided with a finite, symmetric system of generators $\mathcal{G}$.
 Given constants $L>1$ and $D > D' > 0$, we denote $R = R (\Gamma, \mathcal{G}, L, D, D')$ the set of representations $\Phi \!: \Gamma \rightarrow \mathrm{BiLip}_+(\mathbb R)$ such that every $g\in \mathcal{G}$ satisfies $L (\Phi(g)) \leq L$ and